k98kurz/tapescript/docs.md

 sigfields validate against the template using the plugin system; put True onto the stack if every sigfield validated against its template by at least one ctv plugin function, and False otherwise.
 Runs the signature extension plugins first if tape.flags[10] is set to True, which is the default behavior.
+(The stack passed to the plugin will contain the template on the top and the sigfield beneath.)

 Aliases:
 - CHECK_TEMPLATE